chwilliamson/Vizregress/readme.md

 ##Stuff to know
 ###Exclude regions
-You can add rgb regions/zones to indicate parts of the application you want to ignore.
+You can add rgb regions/zones to indicate parts of the application you want to ignore during image comparison.
 The RGB region is configurable but defaults to FFFFD800. e.g. The colour FFD800 (like yellow) is the ignore zone.
 ![](https://raw.github.com/cwilliamson1980/Williamson.VDD/master/Williamson.VDD.Tests/Images/Github.Home.IgnoreSections.png?raw=true)